mysociety/fixmystreet/customising/login.md

 ## Text authentication

-If you set up a Twilio account, you can also activate text authentication, whereby instead of a confirmation email being sent, a confirmation text is sent to the user's mobile containing a code they enter on the site to continue with their report/update/logging in.
+If you set up a <a href="https://www.twilio.com/">Twilio</a> account and enter the correct parameters in your configuration, you can also activate text authentication, whereby instead of a confirmation email being sent, a confirmation text is sent to the user's mobile containing a code they enter on the site to continue with their report/update/logging in.
 The user flow behaviour is otherwise identical, it is merely using a phone number instead of an email for authentication.

 On their profile page, users can add email/phone number, and verify ones they may have entered previously but not verified.